PHPCSStandards/PHP_CodeSniffer-website/wiki/Advanced-Usage.md

 > [!IMPORTANT]
 > If multiple default configuration files are found, PHP_CodeSniffer will select one using the following order: `.phpcs.xml`, `phpcs.xml`, `.phpcs.xml.dist`, `phpcs.xml.dist`

-The `phpcs.xml` file has exactly the same format as a normal [[ruleset.xml file|Annotated ruleset]], so all the same options are available in it.
+The `phpcs.xml` file has exactly the same format as a normal [`ruleset.xml` file](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Annotated-Ruleset), so all the same options are available in it.
 The `phpcs.xml` file essentially acts as a default coding standard and configuration file for a code base, and is typically used to allow the `phpcs` command to be run on a repository without specifying any arguments.

 > [!NOTE]
 > An example `phpcs.xml` file can be found in the PHP_CodeSniffer repository: [phpcs.xml.dist](https://raw.githubusercontent.com/PHPCSStandards/PHP_CodeSniffer/master/phpcs.xml.dist)